j2store/userguide/canadapost_shipping_plugin.md

 4. Make sure that you have set the Enable Shipping to YES in your products
 5. Open the Canada Shipping Plugin and set the Following Parameters

+**API Username**

+Your CanadaPost username

+**API Password**

+Your CanadaPost password

+**Customer Number**

+The customer number provided by the CanadaPost.

+**Handling cost**

+You can enter an amount here (without any symbols or letters).
+It will be added as a handling cost in addition to the shipping cost.

+**Show delivery time**

+Set this to Yes, if you want to show the expected delivery time to the customers.